How do you like your flat iron?

 You can see the uniform appearance of doneness throughout the steak.
 Almost impossible to achieve by traditional means, this is one of many favorable features of the sous vide process.
 No matter how you like your steak, this principle applies.
 It is no longer necessary to “burn” a steak just to achieve a well done appearance–sous vide does that for you!

 Set one of your plates on a flat surface.
 Arrange some mushrooms on the plate, drizzle with the sauce.
-Coil the carrots around the tines of a fork and lay on the plate as shown.
+Coil the carrots around the tines of a fork and lay on the plate as shown below.
 Crown with cherry tomatoes cut in half.

 Arrange the sliced steak on top.
 I was trained to always shingle from right to left.
 I also sprinkle with parsley.
 Almost always.